-The Declaration on the Elimination of Violence Against Women defines “violence against women” as “any act of gender-based violence that results in, or is likely to result in, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or private life.”
+The Declaration on the Elimination of Violence Against Women defines “violence against women” as “any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or private life.”

 Considerable progress has been made in many countries of the world.
-Comprehensive legal frameworks and specific institutions and policies have been put in place to promote women’s rights and protect women from violence.
+Comprehensive legal frameworks and specific institutions and policies have been put in place to promote women’s rights, prevent and protect women from violence.
 There is growing awareness of the nature and impact of violence against women around the world.
 Innovative and promising practices are reported every year to the General Assembly, the Human Rights Council and the Commission on the Status of Women, including in the areas of investigations, prosecution and provision of services.

 Yet, the figures on prevalence of violence against women are alarming.
 According to data by the World Health Organization, one third of women globally experience violence at least once in their lifetime.
 There are still obstacles to women’s access to justice, resulting into widespread impunity for violence.
 Considerable efforts are still required to promote women’s and girls’ autonomy and choice and to ensure the realization of the right of women and girls to a life free from violence.